nasa-pds-engineering-node/registry-harvest-service/docker/README.md

 # Elasticsearch URL (E.g.: http://192.168.0.1:9200)
 ES_URL=http://192.168.0.1:9200

-# Absolute path for the Big Data Harvest Server configuration file in the host machine (E.g.: /tmp/cfg/harvest-server.cfg)
+# Absolute path of the Big Data Harvest Server configuration file in the host machine (E.g.: /tmp/cfg/harvest-server.cfg)
 HARVEST_SERVER_CONFIG_FILE=/tmp/cfg/harvest-server.cfg

-# Absolute path for the Harvest data directory in the host machine (E.g.: `/tmp/big-data-harvest-data`).
+# Absolute path of the Harvest data directory in the host machine (E.g.: `/tmp/big-data-harvest-data`).
 # If the Big Data Harvest Client is executed with the option to download test data, then this directory will be
 # cleaned-up and populated with test data.
 Make sure to have the same `HARVEST_DATA_DIR` value set in the
 # environment variables of the Big Data Harvest Server, Big Data Crawler Server and Big Data Harvest Client.